Mike Taylor (linebacker, born 1989): 2012

 Taylor was named first-team All-Big Ten by the media and honorable mention by the coaches.
 Recorded a season high 15 tackles twice against Utah State on September 15 and Nebraska on September 29.
 Before the season Taylor was on the watchlists for the Bronko Nagurski Trophy, Lombardi Award and the Lott IMPACT Award.

 College statistics

 Professional career

 Taylor underwent surgery for a sports hernia in March 2013 and therefore missed the NFL Scouting Combine and the Wisconsin Pro Day.
-Taylor went undrafted during the 2013 NFL Draft.
+Taylor went undrafted during the 2013 NFL draft.
 Since October 7, 2013, Taylor has had tryouts with the Green Bay Packers, Kansas City Chiefs and Seattle Seahawks.

-Seattle Seahawks

 On December 11, 2013, Taylor signed with the Seattle Seahawks practice squad.
 He was released on December 19.

 The Seahawks signed Taylor to a futures contract on February 10, 2014.
 On August 11, Taylor was placed on the injured-reserve/waived list.